-The Association also entered into agreements for the purchase of services related to the organizational and program support as well as the annual national conference.
-In the opinion of management, this agreement is in the normal course of the Association's operations, is not abnormal in amount or nature and does not include a high degree of speculative risk.
+In connection with its operations, the Association regularly enters into relatively short-term agreements for the purchase of various supplies and services.
+Certain of these agreements extend beyond the end of the 2023 fiscal year.
+In the opinion of management, these agreements are in the normal course of the Institute's operations, are not abnormal in amount or nature and do not include a high degree of speculative risk.

-9. Economic Dependence
+10. Economic Dependence